 Salt and black pepper

-- To make the sauce: Heat the olive, gently sauté the onion and garlic on a medium heat for 5 minutes until soft.
+- To make the sauce: Heat the oil, gently sauté the onion and garlic on a medium heat for 5 minutes until soft.
 Now add the paprika, cayenne and chilli and continue to cook for a further minute until fragrant.

 - Add the purée along with the chopped tomatoes, the sugar and a splash of water.
 Season with salt and pepper.
 Allow the sauce to boil then simmer for 20 minutes, stirring occasionally.